hashicorp/vault/website/source/guides/identity/identity.html.md

     -> Make a note of the generated entity ID (**`id`**).

 1. Now, add the user `bob` to the `bob-smith` entity by creating an entity alias.
-In the request body, you need to pass the userpass accessor value as `mount_accessor`, and the entity id as `canonical_id`.
+In the request body, you need to pass the userpass name as `name`, the userpass accessor value as `mount_accessor`, and the entity id as `canonical_id`.

     **Example:**